javelit/docs/content/get-started/fundamentals/tutorials/create-an-app.md

 4. Save your script.
 This histogram should show up in your app right away.
    After a quick review, it looks like the busiest time is 17:00 (5 P.M.).

-To draw this diagram we used Jeamlit's `echarts()` method with Apache ECharts, a powerful charting library.
-Jeamlit supports complex visualizations through ECharts.
+To draw this diagram we used Javelit's `echarts()` method with Apache ECharts, a powerful charting library.
+Javelit supports complex visualizations through ECharts.
 {/* TODO CYRIL - add when there are more supported libariries For a full list, see [supported charting libraries](/develop/api-reference/charts).
 */}